Sara Idacavage

 Essays in Edited Volumes:

-• Idacavage, S., & Medvedev, K. (Accepted December 2022) “Social Justice as a Sustainability Issue.”
+• Idacavage, S., & Medvedev, K. (2024) “Social Justice as a Sustainability Issue.”
 In Blanco, J. (Ed.)
 The Meanings of Dress (Fourth edition).
-Fairchild Books, Inc.
+Fairchild Books, Inc. (forthcoming)

 Encyclopedia Entries: